IBM/ignition/docs/userguides/lifecycle_driver.md

 ```

-The above code uses `build_vnfc_driver` method from the `boot.api` Ignition module to create the basic `BootstrapApplicationConfiguration` required for a VNFC driver.
+The above code uses `build_lifecycle_driver` method from the `boot.api` Ignition module to create the basic `BootstrapApplicationConfiguration` required for a Lifecycle driver.
 This configuration is set to load properties from the `config.yml` file located in the same directory as `run.py`.

 Set the `application.port` value to the port your application should run on and set the `messaging.connection_address` to a valid Kafka instance.